schibsted/spid-tech-docs/resources/articles/data-sharing.md

 ## Performing API calls on behalf of another client
 Some endpoints don't support merchant level access and some use cases require that a client may perform some API calls on behalf of another client within the same merchant.
-The SchAcc platform supports this by enabling data sharing between clients.
+The Schibsted Account supports this by enabling data sharing between clients.
 This has to be configured by SchAcc.
 See detailed information on how to enable it below.

 ### How to perform API calls on behalf of another client